 Laurel is a contributor at Forbes.com where she writes about Compassionate Leadership and hosts the Compassionate Leaders Circle Podcast where she interviews leaders from all sectors impacting their organizations and communities through kindness and purpose.
 She has dedicated the last twenty-four years to researching, developing, and validating change models that help people find work they love and help organizations provide loveable work.

-Anthea Rowe is the Chief Marketing Officer at Compassionate Leaders Circle.
-As a public relations professional and communication coach, she helps leaders and organizations connect with their critical stakeholders.
+Anthea Rowe is a Partner and Senior Faculty Member at Compassionate Leaders Circle.
+As a public relations professional and communication coach, she helps leaders and organizations explain what they do and why it matters.
 Anthea has extensive experience leading corporate communication strategies for leaders and organizations in the public, non-profit and private sectors.
 She has built brands, managed reputations, counselled executive teams, and managed crisis communications, media relations, government and donor relations, corporate social responsibility, corporate philanthropy, sustainability, and employee engagement and communications at small, medium, and Fortune 100 companies.
 She has overseen stakeholder relations during mergers, built relationships with local, state and federal governments and developed digital marketing campaigns and go-to-market messaging for medical research institutes, universities, consumer good manufacturers, global research centers, and automotive after-market retailers.
 In addition to leading corporate communication departments in-house, Anthea has led her own consulting practice, developing brands and communication strategies for leaders and organizations across North America.
 In addition to her role with Compassionate Leaders Circle, Anthea also provides curated personal branding services to help senior leaders build their professional reputations on purpose.
 She has taught graduate and post-graduate courses in public relations and communications at Canadian universities and colleges and held leadership roles with the International Association of Business Communicators (IABC), including President of the London Chapter.
 Anthea has a Masters of English from Western University in London, Ontario, Canada and Executive Education in Leadership and Marketing from the Ivey Business School – also in London, Ontario, Canada.
 Anthea believes business can and should be a force for good – and that it’s not only possible but critical to have fun while doing important work.

 Darryl Brown is a prosperity and culture strategist working across companies, schools, and worship communities with a focus on equity as the foundation for positive economic impact.
 Currently, he sits on the Board of Trustees of Fordham University where he has guided the President, Father McShane and other top leaders through a process resulting in more racial awareness, policy changes, and diversity over the last 8 years.
 He is the former Executive Vice-President of ABC Radio Networks where he pioneered more equity for Black and Hispanic talent and audiences through improving national brands advertising spends.
 Darryl is an exceptional coach, consultant, and facilitator; committed to helping others lead with love so all can flourish.